flock-eng/flock/flock-web/plan.md

   - Use JIT mode for faster builds and efficient styling.
 - **Package Manager:**
   - Use `pnpm` as the package manager.
+- **Development**
+  - Use `pnpm dev` to start the development server.
+  - Use `pnpm verify` to verify the codebase (format, lint, check).
+This is useful after new features and refactors are implemented.

 ### File Structure